 (10) How do you create a team that combines the most creative people with the most experienced?
 Or do you give them separate positions?

 Who Are Your Stakeholders and How Do You Involve Them?

 Preparing a new or changing an existing business model requires the participation of several stakeholders.
 Remember, you cannot change a business overnight so these stakeholders are important.
 Do you know all your stakeholders and do you have ‘buy in’ from all of them?

-(12) Are you and the team still in the phase of informing the Team, company and stakeholders on what the Circular Economy is all about and search for the benefits.
+(12) Are you and the team still in the phase of informing staff, company and stakeholders on what the circular economy is all about and searching for benefits.
 Or is it clear to all stakeholders?

 What is the Benchmark in Your Industry?